 Background

 When converting PowerBuilder 2025 applications from workspace format to solution format, users need to disable source control and create a new repository.
-This manual approach is for users who need to preserve source control history log.

 Steps to preserve history when converting workspace to solution